Basic bandsaw blade terminology for blade maintenance

 Gullet

 The space between each tooth is known as a Gullet, the depth of which is measured from the lowest point of the valley between the teeth to the tip of the tooth.
-The radius of the Gullet depth should be 0.04 to ⅛” [1 to 3 mm] to prevent any issues.
+As you mill the gullet is responsible for removing sawdust while the teeth cut in the wood.
 When sharpening, this area is cleaned by the grinding wheel to remove microcracks, which if not removed can shorten the life of the blade.

 Back Angle